eclipse-archived/codewind-docs/docs/_guides/codewind-crw-quick-guide.md

 * Develop a simple microservice that uses Eclipse Codewind on CodeReady Workspaces

 ## Overview
-Use Eclipse Codewind to develop microservice applications from application stacks in an integrated developer environment (IDE).
-CodeReady Workspaces provides a containerized IDE for cloud native application development on an OpenShift cluster.
+Use Eclipse Codewind to develop microservice applications from application stacks in an integrated developer environment (IDE).CodeReady Workspaces provides a containerized IDE for cloud native application development on an OpenShift cluster.

 ## Developing with CodeReady Workspaces
 CodeReady Workspaces uses Kubernetes and containers to provide a preconfigured environment.
 Use CodeReady Workspaces to create, build, and test your code in OpenShift containers but feel like you are working on an IDE on your local machine.